ikhtiaj-arif/Book_Shop_l2a2-/README.md

 ### Development Tools:

-- **Mongoose** – A MongoDB ODM (Object Data Modeling) library to interact with the MongoDB database.
+- **Mongoose** – A MongoDB ODM library to interact with the MongoDB database.
 - **ts-node-dev** – For running TypeScript code in development mode.
 - **ESLint** – For linting and ensuring code quality.
 - **Prettier** – For automatic code formatting.